 With effect from 2021 the Netherlands has introduced a conditional withholding tax on interest, royalty payments and dividend payments to affiliated entities in designated low-taxation countries as well as in situations of abuse.
-The withholding tax is the same as the highest corporation tax rate (in this case 25.8% for 2024).
+The withholding tax is the same as the highest corporation tax rate (in this case 25.8% for 2025).
 Up to 2024 the conditional tax did not apply to dividend payments.
 The effect of a tax treaty may mean that the actual rate is lower.
+Withholding tax arises for payments between affiliated entities.
+Up to 2025, for purposes of the conditional withholding tax, the concept of 'affiliation' applied, referring to a case where the shareholder can exercise a direct or indirect decisive influence on the operations of the Dutch entity and which must therefore be looked at on a case-bycase basis.
+A formal interest such as a minimum voting right of 50% in any case resulted in an affiliation.
+After indications from practice that the concept of 'affiliation' was not meeting the intended aim, as of 2025 this concept has been replaced with the concept of 'qualifying entity'.
+For a qualifying entity to exist, legal entities must have acted jointly and the principal objective, or one of the principal objectives, of this joint action must have been to avoid withholding tax at one of the legal entities concerned.